SA Health Governance Reforms frequently asked questions

 What are the roles and responsibilities of the Governing Boards?

-From 1 July 2019, each LHN will have a Governing Board responsible for the overall governance and oversight of local service delivery by the LHNs, including governance of performance and budget achievement, clinical governance, safety and quality, risk management and fulfilment of the Governing Board functions and responsibilities.
+From 1 July 2019, each LHN has had a Governing Board responsible for the overall governance and oversight of local service delivery by the LHNs, including governance of performance and budget achievement, clinical governance, safety and quality, risk management and fulfilment of the Governing Board functions and responsibilities.

 Governing Boards are responsible and accountable to the Minister for Health and Wellbeing.

-Governing Boards will appoint the LHN Chief Executive Officer, who will report to the board.
+Governing Boards are responsible for appointing the LHN Chief Executive Officer, who will report to the board.
 Responsibility for the day-to-day operations of the LHNs remains with the LHN CEOs.

 The expected benefits of the governance reforms are: